 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify a certain deficiency in internal control, described in the accompanying schedule of findings and questioned costs that we consider to be a material weakness as item II.A.2017-001.
+We did identify certain deficiencies in internal control, that we consider to be material weaknesses as described in the accompanying schedule of findings and questioned costs as items II.A.2018-001 and II.A.2018-002.